Received Pronunciation: French words

-Alternative notation
+Alternative notations

 Not all reference sources use the same system of transcription.
-Clive Upton devised a separate system for the Shorter Oxford English Dictionary (1993) and this is now used in many other Oxford University Press dictionaries.
+Clive Upton devised a modified system for the Shorter Oxford English Dictionary (1993) based on contemporary pronunciation.
+His changes to five symbols from the traditional Gimson system are now used in many other Oxford University Press dictionaries; the differences are shown in the table below.

-The linguist Geoff Lindsey has argued that the system of transcription for RP has become outdated and has proposed a new system as a replacement, rather than RP.

-Lindsey's system is as follows, differences between it and standard transcription are depicted with the usual transcription in brackets.
+Geoff Lindsey, arguing that the system of transcription for RP has become outdated, has proposed a new system (which he calls Standard Southern British, or SSB) as a replacement.
+Lindsey's system is as follows—differences between it and standard transcription are depicted with the traditional transcription in parentheses.

 Historical variation

 Like all accents, RP has changed with time.
 For example, sound recordings and films from the first half of the 20th century demonstrate that it was usual for speakers of RP to pronounce the /æ/ sound, as in land, with a vowel close to [ɛ], so that land would sound similar to a present-day pronunciation of lend.
-RP is sometimes known as the Queen's English, but recordings show that even Queen Elizabeth II changed her pronunciation over the course of her reign, ceasing to use an [ɛ]-like vowel in words like land.
+RP is sometimes known as the Queen's English, but recordings show that even Queen Elizabeth II shifted her pronunciation over the course of her reign, ceasing to use an [ɛ]-like vowel in words like land.
 The change in RP may be observed in the home of "BBC English".
 The BBC accent of the 1950s is distinctly different from today's: a news report from the 1950s is recognisable as such, and a mock-1950s BBC voice is used for comic effect in programmes wishing to satirise 1950s social attitudes such as the Harry Enfield Show and its "Mr. Cholmondley-Warner" sketches.

 A few illustrative examples of changes in RP during the 20th century and early 21st are given below.
-A more comprehensive list (using the name 'General British' in place of 'RP') is given in Gimson's Pronunciation of English.
+A more comprehensive list (using the name "General British" in place of "RP") is given in Gimson's Pronunciation of English.